This trip marks my first time ever on the continent of Africa! I am here to attend training on pest control at the embassy.

 When I arrived at the airport it was dark, so it was very difficult to get my bearings.
 An expediter from the embassy met me and helped me through immigration.
 Once through, we collected my luggage and went to the car.

 He drove me to the Ramada so I could check-in.
 My room, 3138, overlooks the pool area.
 I can hear the Mediterranian Sea in the background.
 It is now about 21:30 and I am completely beat.
 I got up this morning at about 02:30 to catch my flight in Madrid, so it has been a long day.
 My journey began early because I had to fly from Madrid to Paris.
 In Paris, I had several hours layover at the airport before I could board my flight to Tunis.

-My first full day was spent in the seminar.
+My first full day was spent at the training.
 It was an interesting day.
 There will definitely be some things I can take back to Madrid to use there.
-The evening of that first full day, we went to the restaurant Le Golfe.
-My understanding is that name means “The Gulf”, referring to the Gulf of Tunis.
-Dinner was very good.
+On the evening of that first full day, we went to the restaurant Le Golfe.
+The name means “The Gulf’, referring to the Gulf of Tunis.
+The dinner was delicious.
 I had medallions of beef with two sauces; one, a brown pepper sauce and the other more of a white sauce.
 I topped it all off with an orange and lemon sorbet.
-The dinner was about 50 Tunisian Dinar, somewhere around $35.
+The dinner was about 50 Tunisian Dinar, somewhere around US$35.

 This trip really taught me to have a “plan B” set up whenever I travel.
-Just a week or two after departing, the riots began in Tunis.
-A good friend of mine had his family evacuated out of the country.
-He had a tank sitting in front of his house for several weeks.
+Just a week or two after departing Tunis, the Arab Spring riots began.
+Jim, the same man with whom we had dinner after our museum visit, had his wife and children evacuated out of Tunisia because of the unrest.
+At one point, he had a tank sitting in front of his house for several weeks.
 I am very happy I was able to get out of the country before all of this trouble began.